 They mated them with Culex pipiens mosquitoes from above ground.

-After studying the offspring, the scientists decided to give the mosquitoes living in the tunnels a new scientific name, Culex molestus.
+Studying the offspring made the scientists decide to give the mosquitoes living in the tunnels a new scientific name, Culex molestus.

 Suggest why the scientists have given the mosquitoes a new scientific name.